jundalisay/spblist/content/en/research/mohammad/quran/sura-002f.md

 {{< s v="148" >}} Each religion has a prayer-direction which it turns towards.
 - Therefore, race towards goodness.
-- Wherever you may be, Allah will bring you all together.
+- Wherever you may be, Enki will bring you all together.

 {{< s v="149-150" >}} Wherever you come from, face towards the Kabbah: